maovshao/PLMSearch/README.md

 python ss_filter/main.py
 ```

-You can also follow the steps in `main.ipynb` to get the same result with better visualization.
+To get the same result with better visualization, follow the steps in [main.ipynb](main.ipynb).

 **Notice: the results are saved in** `scientist_figures/`.